 Well, probably for the same reasons it has two capital cities (sort of) and thirty official languages.
-Bolivia is sort of like two countries in one, and is home to MANY different cultures.
+Bolivia is sort of like two countries in one, and is home to MANY different native cultures.
 The Andes mountains run along the western third of the country and the culture in this region is mostly Aymara and Quechua.
 Most of the Eastern half of the country is tropical and part of the Amazon rainforest region.
 This side of the country is influenced by totally different indigenous groups like the Moxos, Ayoreos, Guarayos and Guaraní, and by Brazil.

 Traditionally, there has been a lot of animosity between the two regions of the country.
 That's when people don't like each other.
 For many historical, some hysterical, and other completely stupid reasons, people from the West (knows locally as kollas) and people from the East (known locally as cambas) just do not get along.
 They have practically nothing in common, other than that they all happen to be Bolivian (now).

 And even that, according to some people, is just a fluke because back when the South American colonies were gaining their independence from Spain somebody decided what Bolivia should look like using a map and they divided up the region using rivers and other topographical points of reference (things you can see on the land) with absolutely no regard for cultural boundaries.
 This means they didn't ask anyone if they wanted to be part of Bolivia, they just drew some lines on a map, and presto!
 Suddenly there was this country called Bolivia and suddenly you lived there - whether you liked it or not!